Skip to Main Content

 In MBSE, the combination of the SAM, CAD, and computer-aided engineering (CAE) simulation tools create the “digital thread” that links all the models and engineering data together.
 This occurs early in the design cycle and continues to function through the entire operational life cycle of the product until it is retired from use.
 When changes are made, the digital thread ensures that updates to one model are automatically transferred to all the models in the system.

-Ansys software does not create the SAM, but instead provides the wide array of engineering simulations needed to verify the system design, and, most importantly, a way to connect them.
-Ansys ModelCenter, the software product obtained when Ansys acquired Phoenix Integration in 2021, provides that connection between the engineering simulation software and the SAM, enabling engineers to virtually verify their designs.
+Ansys offers a cloud-based system architecture modeler (SAM) that is is built from the ground up to support real time collaboration and will feature close integration with other Ansys MBSE tools as well as a full featured API that allows it to be integrated with third-party tools such as Requirements Management tools and PLM tools.
+Ansys ModelCenter provides that connection between the engineering simulation software and the SAM, enabling engineers to virtually verify their designs.
 So, if you are working on a project that has digital models containing structural, fluids, electromagnetic, safety, and embedded software simulations, ModelCenter will coordinate the operation and data collection from Ansys MechanicalAnsys FluentAnsys HFSSAnsys medini analyzeAnsys SCADE, and any other simulation tool, and connect these simulations to the SAM to enable MBSE.
 Consistent with Ansys’ overall corporate strategy to provide an open ecosystem, ModelCenter is a vendor-neutral solution that can automate the execution of any simulation tool within a workflow, even those from other software vendors.

 Ansys ModelCenter Systems Behavioral